-Scholarship applications for incoming freshmen should be completed by December 1.
 To apply for engineering scholarships, you must first apply for admission and receive your myZou account information.
 Once your account information is available, log into your myZou account and set your permanent password so that you can complete the annual scholarship applications.

 Admitted freshmen are eligible to apply for an Engineering Scholarship based on their ACT Composite, math ACT score and high school performance, with additional consideration given for freshmen who have exhibited involvement in science, technology, engineering or math (STEM) extra-curricular activities.
 Scholarship selection will be a based on holistic view of each individual within the total freshman applicant pool and funds available.

 Multicultural Engineering Program

 Scholarships of up to $3,000 are awarded to new multicultural students in engineering each year with funds from generous companies, alumni and friends of the college.
 These scholarships play an important role in recruiting and retaining our students who will become the engineers and leaders of the future.

 The College of Engineering scholarships are awarded based on academic merit (GPA and ACT/SAT score) and financial need.

 - Enroll at MU the fall semester after high school graduation